gitlabhq/gitlabhq/doc/administration/custom_hooks.md

 ## Create a custom Git hook for a repository

 Server-side Git hooks are typically placed in the repository's `hooks` subdirectory.
-In GitLab, hook directories are are symlinked to the gitlab-shell `hooks` directory for ease of maintenance between gitlab-shell upgrades.
+In GitLab, hook directories are symlinked to the gitlab-shell `hooks` directory for ease of maintenance between gitlab-shell upgrades.
 Custom hooks are implemented differently, but the behavior is exactly the same once the hook is created.
 Follow the steps below to set up a custom hook for a